TusharKhatrii/Hospital-Management/README.md

 # Hospital-Management
-This repository is for Database project
+This repository is for Database project. this is my first commit.